Cluster Distributed Database System

 Reduced complexity, better performance.

-eXtremeDB Cluster is McObject’s real-time distributed database system. eXtremeDB Cluster manages databases across multiple hardware nodes, enabling two or more servers to share the workload.
+eXtremeDB Cluster is McObject’s ultra-efficient distributed database system. eXtremeDB Cluster manages databases across multiple hardware nodes, enabling two or more servers to share the workload.
 It is unique as the first clustering database system to offer an embedded architecture: the database system runs within the application process at every node, eliminating the need for separate client and server modules.

 This design eliminates inter-process communication (IPC) overhead within nodes of the distributed database, accelerating performance.
 It also reduces complexity, contributing to higher reliability and simplified deployment and maintenance.